Lucas-XoX/portfolio-project-main/doc/01-component-brainstorming/01-component-brainstorming.md

 > Please use this section to share your designs.

-- Component Design #1: <!-- TODO: give component a name then delete this comment -->
+- Component Design #1: Simplified AI Social Simulation
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - This component models AI characters in a simulated social environment, allowing them to interact based on personalities and interests.
+The goal is to create emergent behavior among AI characters based on predefined rules and event triggers.
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - void setPersonality(String personality): Defines the character’s personality traits.

+      void setInterest(String interest): Assigns an interest category to the character.

+      void makeDecision(Event e): Determines the AI's response based on event input.
   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - void interact(AICharacter other): Allows AI characters to engage in conversations or actions.

+      void learnInterest(String newInterest): AI adapts by gaining new interests over time.

+      void analyzeEnvironment(String location): Determines what actions to take in a given space.
   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes, as AI characters evolve through interactions.
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Possibly, for managing memory logs or personality traits.
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      Yes, to define event types, personality archetypes, and interaction rules.
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - I think so

-- Component Design #2: <!-- TODO: give component a name then delete this comment -->
+- Component Design #2: Minimalist To-Do List Website
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - A lightweight, distraction-free task manager that allows users to add, categorize, and prioritize tasks while preserving data locally.
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - void addTask(String task): Adds a new task to the list.

+      void removeTask(String task): Deletes a specified task.

+      boolean isTaskCompleted(String task): Checks if a task is marked as complete.
   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - void categorizeTask(String category): Assigns a category to a task.

+      void setPriority(String task, int priority): Orders tasks by priority.

+      void saveToLocalStorage(): Saves the current task list for persistence.
   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes, since tasks are dynamically modified.
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - No, but data structures for tasks might be used.
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes, for priority levels and task categories.
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - saveToLocalStorage() ensures tasks persist even after a page refresh.

-- Component Design #3: <!-- TODO: give component a name then delete this comment -->
+- Component Design #3:  Tech Interview Preparation Platform
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - A structured platform aggregating interview questions, coding challenges, resume guidelines, and hiring expectations for major companies.
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - void addQuestion(String category, String question, String solution): Adds an interview question to the database.

+      List<String> getQuestions(String category): Retrieves a list of questions by category.

+      void submitExperience(String company, String experience): Allows users to submit interview insights.
   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - String getResumeFeedback(String resumeText): AI-powered resume analysis and improvement suggestions.

+      List<String> getCompanyHiringTrends(String company): Aggregates hiring expectations.

+      void upvoteExperience(String experienceId): Allows community engagement with shared experiences.
   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes, as data is constantly updated.
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Possibly, for handling structured data storage.
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes, for question categories and hiring trends.
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - getResumeFeedback() relies on AI models trained to evaluate resumes.

 ## Post-Assignment